 Training on Gravel vs. Pavement

-Once you have your races planned and a general idea of your workout schedule, you will probably start to wonder how much of your training should take place on gravel roads.
-Riding gravel regularly can sharpen your bike handling skills and improve upper body strength, but it can also detract from the quality of your workouts if the effort of staying upright reduces your focus and ability to maintain consistent intensities.
+Once you have your races planned, you will probably start to wonder how much of your training should take place on gravel roads.
+Riding gravel regularly can sharpen your bike handling skills and improve upper body strength.
+It can also detract from the quality of your workouts.
+This may happen when the effort of staying upright reduces your focus and ability to maintain consistent intensities.
 If you have gravel nearby to train on, then aiming for around 2 gravel rides per week is a good place to start.

 You may find you can sustain higher power outputs on gravel than on the road.
 If this is the case, then doing intervals on gravel can produce quality intervals and give you a feel for riding gravel at race speed.
 However, if you have a lot of rolling hills where it is hard to sustain power for intervals, you may find that it makes more sense to do your intervals on the road and dedicate your Endurance rides to gravel.